-Volunteer and in so doing, enrich your own life and your community!
+Want to volunteer and give back to the community, but don’t know how to get involved?
+We can help you!
 The St. Albert Community Information & Volunteer Centre has many volunteer opportunities to choose from and can help find the right fit for you, even if you are not sure of what that might be.
-For information on any of the following volunteer opportunities, or to call and discuss other opportunities, call 780-459-6666 or visit the website www.govolunteer.ca.
+For information on any of the following volunteer opportunities, or to call and discuss other opportunities, call 780-459-6666 or visit the website www.govolunteer.ca

 Dance Without Limits mentor

-Are you comfortable working with children?
-Do you want to help bring the dance dreams of young people with cerebral palsy, alive?
+Mentors urgently needed!
+Are you comfortable working with children and do you want to help bring the dance dreams of young people with cerebral palsy, alive?
 Previous dance experience an asset but not required.
-Compassion, understanding, patience and the ability to have fun are required, as you help these young children practise the art of dance.
+Compassion, understanding, patience and the ability to have fun are required, as you help these young children practice the art of dance.
 Training provided.
 Minimum age is 13.
-Dance sessions are on Saturdays, from 3 p.m. to 5 p.m., Oct.
-9 to Dec.
+Dance sessions are on Saturdays, from 3 p.m. to 5 p.m., until Dec.
 13, at a local St. Albert dance studio.

 Do you have experience or interest in graphic design?
 With your eye for design, you'll help assemble a quarterly newsletter for this local St. Albert organization.
 Articles and photographs will be provided, and you will create the design.
 Prefer experience with a publishing program, possibly Microsoft Publisher.
 Flexible work schedule.
 Minimum age to volunteer is 14 years of age.

 In this upcoming season of giving, volunteer to support this organization that helps so many in need all year.
 Help to accept donations at various St. Albert locations, assistance needed Nov.
 14 to Dec.
 24. Shifts are two hours each with a variety of shifts and days to choose from; minimum age to volunteer is 14 years of age.

 Art program leader